sagemath/trac_to_gh/Issue 8910.md

 # Issue 8910: Have CombinatorialClass inherits from Parent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8910

 Original creator: hivert